 Duke Summer Session offers courses from across the arts and sciences so you can get ahead in you major, minors, and certificates; complete general education requirements, and delve into your interests.
-Courses are primarily offered in-person, with a selection of online courses available.
+Courses are primarily offered in-person with a selection of online courses available.
+Learn how to register for Summer Session.

 For more information, email summer@duke.edu.